✔ Professional Excel training courses. Microsoft certified instructors.

 The other key change was making individual spreadsheets larger so that they could contain over a million rows (previously 65,536 rows) and up to 16,384 columns (previously 256).
-Further changes were also made to the Tables function.
-These changes made tables far more easily configurable.
+Other smaller changes were made to Table to make them more easily configurable.

 The changes while meaningful were far less radical than the changes between the 2003 and 2007 versions.
 The key improvement was to security given the increasing use of Excel to distribute malware and viruses.
-The ability to avoid downloading harmful content but still preview a document using “Protected View’.
+Excel 2010 allowed you to preview a document using “Protected View’.

-There are multiple small changes and improvements through the program.
+There are multiple small changes and improvements throughout the program.
 Examples of new functionality include Quick Analysis, which creates tables very quickly and simply, and PowerPivot, which is a substantial expansion of the old pivot table functionality.
 PowerPivot allows very large externally held datasets (often held in Access or SQL databases) to be analysed using Excel.
 In doing this it moves to being a Business Intelligence (‘BI’).

 Delegates interested in Excel training courses are also often interested in:

 Further information on Excel can be found at the following websites:

 You may find the following articles that we have written on Excel useful as well.